jamesplease/knockout-view/README.md

 - Knockout.js

-##Customization

-If you look at the source, you'll see that this really isn't _that_ complicated a tool.
-It shouldn't be too difficult to change it without breaking it.
-I encourage you to look at the source and adapt it as you see fit.

 ##Licensing

 This is released under the BSD license.
 That means you can do whatever you want with it.